dl3hc/ck-netctrl/README.md

 ### Overview

-The Tuner Interface receives the required control signals from the PC over a standard LAN cable.
-It consists of a pre-assembled **SBC65EC** module from [Modtronix](https://modtronix.com/product/sbc65ec/) with relay driver chips that switch the L and C relays in the Christian Tuner box.
+The Tuner Interface receives the required control signals from the PC via LAN.
+It consists of a pre-assembled **SBC65EC** module from [Modtronix](https://modtronix.com/product/sbc65ec/) with a daughterboard that hosts **ULN2003 relay driver chips**, which switch the L, C and High/Lowpass relays in the Christian Tuner box.

 - The SBC65EC acts as a network device with its **own IP address**.
 - **Factory default IP:** `10.1.0.1`